PLC ladder logic timers are often used in PLC programs in many different ways.

 - When you turn off the selector switch, the timer accumulated value will start accumulating time, the timer enabled bit will turn off, the timer timing bit will turn on and the timer done bit will stay on.

-– If you leave the selector switch off, the timer’s accumulated value will reach ten thousand.
-When it does, the timer will stop accumulating time, the timer timing bit and the timer done bit will turn off.
+- If you leave the selector switch off, the timer’s accumulated value will reach ten thousand.
+When it does, the timer will stop accumulating, the timer timing bit and the timer done bit will turn off.

-– If you turn on the selector switch before the timer is done timing, the timer accumulated value will reset back to zero, the timer enabled bit will turn on, the timer timing bit will turn off and the timer done bit will stay on.
+- If you turn on the selector switch in the plc timer diagram before the timer is done timing, the timer accumulated value will reset back to zero, the timer enabled bit will turn on, the timer timing bit will turn off, and the timer done bit will stay on.

 Off-delay timer applications